Here is a index to this section:

 Links to other PeAK Audio Pages

 Audio has always been my first love.
 It started when I was 12 years old when my brother began to shop around for stereo equipment.
 By the time, he was onto his second stereo, many a store had been visited and Toronto had been blessed with many good ones.
 One in particular called "Ring Audio" stood out.
 These guys claimed they could hear differences in turntables (i.e.record players for non Ring types), and amplifiers in spite of the low distortion numbers and wow/flutter numbers.
 I followed their notion and eventually bought my first stereo in 1984 and still use it today.
 The NAD 3020 was a landmark design with good sonics at a reasonable price but it was, I think, much overrated in its standard form.
 A more recent review was recently made by TNT-audio comparing it to the current status quo.
 I began modifying the phono section of amplifier (RIAA time constants) for a school project.
 While I was at it I replaced ceramic caps with polystyrene film types in the signal path.
-The worst caps are electrolytic caps in terms of their memory effects (dielectric absorption).
+The worst caps ( or here for full PDF files at Walt's pages) are electrolytic caps in terms of their memory effects (dielectric absorption).
 Invariably, these were to be found in sections of the amplifier topology that were popular selling features: loudness controls, tone controls to name a few.
 Ultimately, removing the electrolytics and adding a wire was the best solution.
 This sometimes required that the circuit topology be changed so that the DC component be eliminated.
 The NAD 3020 today has no tone controls, no balance control, no loudness button, and no LED volume indicators... it eventually sounded better.
 Audio is one of those things where if you improve one part of the chain...the overall result might sound worse to the untrained ear.
 It is one of those two wrongs making a sort of right.
 Things got simpler towards the 90's as better caps and better "wire" removed more of the fundamental flaws.
 I found that making A/B comparisons to be of little use.
 The ear seems to "fuse" two like sounds together so that difference...unless really obvious...are hard to detect.
 The best way to gauge a "mod" is to pick a well recorded and simply miked piece of music and to play it through before the modification and to then play it through after the modification.
 If your gut says it is better...then it is better.
 This works amazingly well because I think you tend to be more relaxed when comparing things in this manner.
 You tend to focus on important things such as pace, rhythm, and space.
 Try it !
 Its been a decade of audio mods for me...I'll sum up the ones that make the most difference:

 2 NAD 3020 Modifiications I began working on documenting my changes to the NAD 3020 due to a e-mail request from Par (of Sweden).
 Despite misplacing rough notes of what I did 12 years ago, a "naked" NAD 3020 circuit board allowed me to reverse engineer and confirm the engineering details of what I did over a decade ago.
 Would I do anything different today ?
 I have newer cables and better caps available to me today compared to what I had then so these will be the first mods dealing with internal wiring.
 A beefier toroidal transformer update is in the works.
 Depending on the external requests, I will publish updated RIAA equalization time constant component values in the future and update the Polyester film caps in the Phono stage with Polypropylene equivalents and report back.
 Get ready to sit back and flip on your soldering station.
 It time to MOD!!!